-- a.
-From nuclear gauge readings, compute by subtracting the mass (weight) of the water (kg/m3 or lb/ft3) from the wet density (kg/m3 or lb/ft3) or compute using the percent moisture by dividing wet density from the nuclear gauge by 1 plus the moisture content expressed as a decimal. - b.
+a.
+From nuclear gauge readings, compute by subtracting the mass (weight) of the water (kg/m3 or lb/ft3) from the wet density (kg/m3 or lb/ft3) or compute using the percent moisture by dividing wet density from the nuclear gauge by b.
 When verification is required and the nuclear gauge readings cannot be accepted, the moisture content is determined by the FOP for AASHTO T 255/T 265 or other agency approved methods.
 Compute dry density by dividing wet density from the nuclear gauge by 1 plus the moisture content expressed as a decimal.